lethek/FFmpeg.Loader/README.md

 # Usage

-The static `FFmpegLoader.RegisterBinaries(params string[] searchPaths)` method returns FFmpeg's reported version number string.
-If the libraries fail to load for any reason, an exception such as `DllNotFoundException` is thrown instead.
+See the code samples below for basic usage of FFmpegLoader.
+If the libraries cannot be located, then a `DllNotFoundException` is thrown.

-The *default* paths it searches for FFmpeg libraries are the current executable's directory and several specific subdirectories dependent on the current OS and architecture.
+The *default* paths that FFmpegLoader searches for FFmpeg libraries are the assembly's directory in your executing application, and several specific subdirectories relative to that dependent on the current OS and architecture.
 These default paths match the location that FFmpeg.Native installs to, e.g.:
 * .
 * .\runtimes\win7-x64\native\{name}-{version}.dll
 * ./runtimes/linux-x64/native/lib{name}.so.{version}